 Effective January 1, 2012, all students applying for in-state tuition must provide validation of lawful presence in the United States.
-The following documents will serve as proof of lawful presence in the United States and documentation will be required before you are eligible for consideration of in-state tuition:
+Documents listed below satisfy the lawful presence requirement.

-- A current Driver’s License issued by the State of Georgia after January 1, 2008.
+- A current Driver’s License issued by the State of Georgia after January 1, 2008

-- A current ID issued by the State of Georgia after January 1, 2008.
+- A current ID issued by the State of Georgia after January 1, 2008

-- A certified U.S. Birth Certificate showing the student was born in the U.S. or a U.S. territory.
-A photocopy is not acceptable.
+- A certified U.S. Birth Certificate showing the student was born in the U.S. or a U.S. territory (a photocopy is not acceptable)

-- A U.S. Certificate of Birth Abroad issued by the Department of State (DS-1350) or a Consular Report of Birth Abroad (FS-240).
+- A U.S. Certificate of Birth Abroad issued by the Department of State (DS-1350) or a Consular Report of Birth Abroad (FS-240)

-- A current U.S. Passport.
+- A current U.S. Passport

-- A U.S. Certificate of Citizenship (USCIS form N-560 or N-561).
+- A U.S. Certificate of Citizenship (USCIS form N-560 or N-561)

-- A U.S. Certificate of Naturalization (USCIS form N-550 or N-570).
+- A U.S. Certificate of Naturalization (USCIS form N-550 or N-570)